Appointments

 You can make an appointment to see a doctor or nurse by calling 01706 658 905, or by asking at reception.
 You can also register for our Online Appointment Booking Service.
 Please enquire at reception for more details.
 Once registered you can access the system via the link at the top of this page.

-We try to offer a mix between ‘Routine’ and ‘Urgent’ appointments to help people be seen when they need to be.
-The receptionists will ask for the reason for the appointment so they can help you to see the correct person as we offer a wide variety of services.
+We try to offer a mix between ‘Routine’ and ‘Urgent’ appointments to help people see the GP when they need to.
+The receptionists will ask for the reason for the appointment.
+This is to help you to see the correct person as we offer a wide variety of services.
 You do not have to offer a reason if you prefer not to, or if it is personal.

 Routine or Urgent?

-Typically if you think your problem is ‘Urgent’ we will try to see you the same day.
+Typically if you think your problem is ‘Urgent’ we will aim to see you the same day.

 Continuity of Care